Gabriel2409/obsidian_notes/Azure.md

 With service endpoints, we are using private IP addresses but the destination is public.
-We can instead use private links to make resources not in the same VNet communicate Private links are one to one mapping and are truly private.
+We can instead use private links to make resources not in the same VNet communicate Private links are one to one mapiping and are truly private.

 Example: